 If it’s virility you are looking for, then you will of course request that more mariscos be included in the composition: conch, octopus, snail, and assorted insects, for example.
 If it’s a medicinal effect you require, there is a slew of ingredients for that purpose as well; things with strange names like anamú or timacle – which supposedly cure everything from prostate to ovarian problems.
 Lastly, let us not forget the ever-popular, and oddly named herbs "nail of a cat", or "claw of a parakeet", said to promote pregnancy.

-The bottle was emptied quickly; we drank it down, over the course of a weekend, as if it were the nectar of the gods.
-I don't remember ever being a big mamajuana fan while I lived in the DR, so it’s ironic that I should now be ogling our empty receptacle, where it sits ominously on my kitchen counter, with all its leaves and roots in a strange form of arid petrification, as I hatch my plan:
+I don't remember ever being a big mamajuana fan while I lived in the DR, so it’s ironic that I should now be ogling our empty receptacle, where it sits ominously on my kitchen counter, with all its leaves and roots in a strange form of arid petrification.

-3.- I'll need a "miembro de carey".
-This could prove slightly more problematic, as I don't know where to even begin looking for a sea turtle's penis and probably won't find one here in all of Canada.
-Oh, you didn't know you were drinking sea turtle's penis extract in your mamajuana?
-Sorry to be the bearer of bad tidings, but, yes (or so I've been told by enthusiastic vendors, though it would actually be illegal, carey turtles are endangered).
-I bet there's not a single sea turtle's penis to be had in even the highly multi-ethnic Montreal.
-We won’t kid ourselves into thinking I'm going to find the "miembro de carey", but we may hope there may still be some remnants of it, even if it's just sea turtle penis residue, stuck to the sides of the godforsaken flask.
+- I'll need a "miembro de carey".
+This could prove slightly more problematic, as I don't know where to even begin looking for a sea turtle's "member" and probably won't find one here in all of Canada.
+Oh, you didn't know you were drinking sea turtle's miembro extract in your mamajuana?
+Sorry to be the bearer of bad tidings, but, yes (or so I've been told by suspiciously enthusiastic vendors, though it would actually be illegal, carey turtles are endangered).
+I bet there's not a single sea turtle's appendage to be had in even the highly multi-ethnic Montreal.
+We won’t kid ourselves into thinking I'm going to find the "miembro de carey", but we may hope there may still be some remnants of it, even if it's just the residue, stuck to the sides of the godforsaken flask.

 About this recipe